Elrendar Sword & Shields — Combat (ESS)

 Environment & Terrain Calls (DM picks a TN and a bite)

 The DM sets a target number (TN).
-Fail it, take a little disadvantage or damage based on how nasty the scene is, or lose grip if you're grappling with some obstacle; pass it, you keep your footing and progress.
+If you fail it, you'll take a little disadvantage or damage based on how nasty the scene is, or lose your grip if you're grappling with some obstacle.
+If you pass it, however, you keep your footing and progress.
 Simple as that.

-Additional effects which can be announced depending on circumstances:
+Additional environmental effects which can be announced depending on circumstances:

 - Lava / Fire - fail = −2 to −4 HP